Bionic-AI-Solutions/AgenticMultimodalRAG/docs/feature/agentic_rag/usage.md

 > **Edge-Graph Phase Complete:** All edge-graph features (filtering, traceability, OpenAPI schema, usage) are fully implemented, tested, and documented.
 The system is production-ready and ready for Phase 2: Agentic Query Decomposition.
 See the tracker for details.

+> **Status:** All integration tests (including audio) are passing.
+The system is production-ready for agentic query decomposition.
+Whisper model files must be in `/Volumes/ssd/mac/models/openai__whisper-base/`.

 ## Decomposition API Usage

 ### Endpoint